ExchangeRight Real Estate

 Master Lease Risk

-The Properties are subject to a Master Lease to an affiliate of the Sponsor whose only assets and source of revenues will be the underlying Properties and which may not be able to meet its obligations as they come due.
+The Property is subject to a Master Lease to an affiliate of the Sponsor whose only assets and source of revenues will be the underlying Property and which may not be able to meet its obligations as they come due.
 As with any Master Lease, if there is a significant upswing in rents, that upside accrues to the Master Lessee, but if there is falloff or vacancy, that risk is likely to fall on the investors.
 There is a substantial risk that, if the Master Lessee is unable to meet its obligation to pay rent, a default or foreclosure may occur under property financing which could result in a substantial or total loss of an investment.

 Conflict of Interest Risk

 There are various potential conflicts of interest among the Sponsor, the Trustees, the Signatory Trustees, the Master Lessee, the Property Managers, and others engagement in the management and operation of the Properties, one or more of whom may be affiliated with the others.

 IRS established seven prohibitions over the powers of the DST Trustee, which include the following: